QLIC-meets/QLIC-meets.github.io/season14/README.md

 # QLIC-meets | Season 14 (January-June 2024)
 Welcome to the QLIC-meets page.
-See the [About](#About) section for further information about the meetings.
+Please take a look at the [About](#About) section for more information about the meetings.
 For any information, you can contact Serge Deside (serge.deside@ulb.be) or Léo Pioge (leo.pioge@ulb.be).

 All other QLIC-events can be viewed at [qlic-meets.github.io/all](https://qlic-meets.github.io/all).